nolanlawson/fuite/README.md

 `fuite` works best when your source code is unminified.
 Otherwise the class names will show as the minified versions, which can be hard to debug.

-`fuite` may use a lot of memory itself to analyze large heapsnapshot files.
+`fuite` may use a lot of memory itself to analyze large heap snapshot files.
 If you find that Node.js is running out of memory, you can run something like:

     NODE_OPTIONS=--max-old-space-size=8000 fuite <arguments>